- Chart

 Weaknesses

-- Geographic concentration in Hawaii, limiting diversification.
+- Geographic concentration in Hawaii, limiting diversification and exposure to broader economic trends.

 Opportunities